k-littlejohn/k-littlejohn/README.md

 I’m a software developer focused on building full-stack applications, clean user interfaces, and data-driven systems that turn complex information into practical tools.

-I enjoy working on projects that combine software engineering, database design, UI design, and clear user workflows.
-My work has involved building user-facing platforms, structuring data, and developing systems that help users test ideas, understand results, and make more informed decisions.
+I’m especially interested in data analysis, software engineering, full-stack development, database systems, and clean, functional user experiences.

 One of my recent projects is a forex trading simulation app that uses real market data to let users backtest strategies, track performance, and analyze trading outcomes.
 Through this project, I worked on app architecture, data handling, UI flow, database planning, and performance-focused features.

-I’m especially interested in data analysis, software engineering, full-stack development, database systems, and clean, functional user experiences.

-I hold a Bachelor of Science Degree in Computer Science and Economics.
+I hold a Bachelor of Science in Computer Science and Economics.

 ---
 ## 💻 Tech Stack